On This Page

 The LMRDA requires officers and employees of unions with property and annual receipts of more than $5,000 to be bonded if they handle union funds or property.
 Handling funds is not limited to physical contact with money.
 For example, a person who has the authority to sign checks or redeem certificates of deposit is considered to be handling funds.

 - The minimum bonding amount for each covered officer or employee is 10 percent of the funds handled by the official and his or her predecessor, if any, during the preceding fiscal year.
-For a new local union, the bond must be at least $1,000.

 - Bonding coverage required by the LMRDA is limited to protection against financial loss arising from fraudulent or dishonest acts, including larceny, theft, and embezzlement.